-Gender equity refers to fairness among all persons, regardless of gender.
+Gender equity refers to fairness among all persons, regardless of gender or gender identity.
 It is self-evident that significant and insignificant differences exist between genders, yet human dignity should be considered as universal.
-Gender equity is made manifest in the values, actions, attitudes, and assumptions that shape aspirations, motivate development, generate opportunities and recognize accomplishments about individuals.
+Gender equity is made manifest in the values, actions, attitudes, and assumptions that shape aspirations, motivate development, support inclusion, generate opportunities and recognize accomplishments about individuals.
 Gender is part of the fabric of human diversity in much the same way as are ethnicity, age, race, language, identity, expression, sexual orientation, disability, income, or other attributes that define each of us as human beings.

 The lack of fairness, justice, and respect for the human dignity of women and girls and of gender non-conforming persons is hardly “news”.
 Most societies have become complacent about the unfair status quo, while other societies attempt some form of justification of this inequality and entrenched gender discrimination on the basis of “traditional values”.
 Many persons who have been marginalized or disadvantaged due to their gender have internalized these values to their own disadvantage, yet the long cultural history of gendered roles that provide specific meaning and identity is difficult to reinvent in a way that doesn’t place one gender over others in terms of access to power, resources, cultural status, and perceived importance.
 In nearly all the world, decisions on what constitutes national priorities and how limited resources are to be allocated are made almost exclusively by men without consultation or input by women or gender non-conforming persons, to the clear detriment of those issues and concerns that women and girls or gender non-conforming persons consider to be most important.